teknofage/SPD1.4-leetcode/leet2readme.md

 Think Out Loud

 Brainstorm Solutions
+* could use int() function to convert a string of binary digits to a decimal number

 Explain Rationale
+* this is the best solution I can find

 Discuss tradeoffs
+* first solution is simple, but it does not traverse the linked list
+* second solution is more complex, but fulfils the requirements

-Suggest Improvements
+Suggest Improvements - still don't know how to do this
 * edge cases
 * other sides of the problem